Dicky1/ThreatCanvas/README.md

 ## 📖 Overview

-**ThreatCanvas** is an AI-assisted cyber engineering workspace that bridges the gap between *threat intelligence narratives* and *machine-readable detection artifacts*.
-Analysts describe an attack scenario in plain English — ThreatCanvas parses it into a **CIR (Cyber Intermediate Representation)** graph, deterministically validates it, analyzes its structure and MITRE ATT&CK coverage, reasons about its threat objective and severity, and compiles it into ready-to-deploy detection rules for **Sigma**, **KQL**, and **SPL**.
+**ThreatCanvas** is an AI-assisted cyber engineering workspace that transforms natural language attack narratives into deterministic cyber attack graphs, validates them, analyzes MITRE ATT&CK coverage, reasons about attacker objectives and threat severity, compiles production-ready detection rules, and finally simulates defensive mitigations to measure their impact on the attack graph.

-Unlike a SIEM, EDR, or IDS, ThreatCanvas doesn't monitor live traffic — it's a **detection engineering accelerator**: a structured pipeline for turning threat research and incident narratives into testable, deployable detection logic, with full traceability back to the original scenario.
+Unlike traditional SIEMs or EDR platforms, ThreatCanvas focuses on **Detection Engineering** by providing an end-to-end workflow that converts threat intelligence into structured attack models, detection artifacts, threat assessments, and quantitative attack simulation for defense optimization.

+The platform combines LLM-assisted parsing with deterministic graph analytics and rule-based reasoning, enabling analysts to evaluate not only how attacks occur, but also how defensive controls disrupt attack paths before deployment.

 ---